microsoft/debug-adapter-protocol/specification.md

   frameId?: number;

   /**
+   * If specified, a debug adapter should return information for the range of
+   * memory extending `bytes` number of bytes from the address or variable
+   * specified by `name`.
+Breakpoints set using the resulting data ID should
+   * pause on data access anywhere within that range.
+   *
    * Clients may set this property only if the `supportsDataBreakpointBytes`
    * capability is true.
-   *
-   * Clients may pass this to request a reference to a range of memory rather
-   * than a single address.
-Data breakpoints set using the resulting data ID
-   * request that the debugger pause within the range of memory extending
-   * `bytes` from the address or variable specified by `name`.
    */
   bytes?: number;